psunlpgroup/PyrEvalv2/README.md

 ## HOW TO USE - Launcher

 PyrEval comes with a launcher for ease of use, and has been tested with Linux.
-The launcher is stable but requires manual input to run stages of pipeline.
+The launcher is stable but requires manual input to run all the stages of pipeline.

 ### Launcher Preparation
 The *basedir* parameter should be changed to the current working directory.
 Other parameters should be changed based on the run expectation.